How to Make Chicken Broth

 • Refrigerate: Store chicken broth in the refrigerator and use within 4 days.

-• Freezer: Divide the broth into freezer-safe containers (I like to use 16-ounce glass jars) and leave 1/2-inch head space for expansion.
+• Freezer: Divide the broth into freezer-safe containers (I like to use 16-ounce glass jars, but freezer bags work too) and leave 1/2-inch head space for expansion.
 Label and date, then freeze for up to 3 months.
 Thaw overnight in the refrigerator.

 • Leftover roasted chicken carcass: To make chicken broth from a roasted chicken, I recommend adding the leftover roast chicken carcass to a pot with raw chicken.
 If you boil just a leftover roasted chicken carcass on its own, the broth will be thin and lack body and flavor.